google/model-viewer/packages/model-viewer-effects/README.md

 ### PostProcessing
 `<model-viewer-effects>` uses the [postprocessing](https://github.com/pmndrs/postprocessing) library under the hood, for its superior [performance](https://github.com/pmndrs/postprocessing#performance) and support.

-While not all effects are wrapped by this library, you can add any custom effects/passes that follow the postprocessing spec.
+In addition to the built-in effects wrapped by this library, you can add any custom effects/passes that follow the [postprocessing spec](https://github.com/pmndrs/postprocessing/wiki/Custom-Passes).

-There is no documentation yet, but you may refer to the types for all available properties.

 ### *XR Support*
 The effects are not supported in the `<model-viewer>` XR modes, which will render as usual.